US expands Afghan refugee program as Taliban violence rises

 However, the move comes with a major caveat that may severely limit the number of people who can benefit: applicants must leave Afghanistan to begin the adjudication process that may take 12-14 months in a third country, and the U.S. does not intend to support their departures or stays there.

+Secretary of State Antony Blinken acknowledged the difficulties that applicants would face but said the U.S. remains committed to seeking a peaceful and secure Afghanistan.

+“This is incredibly hard,” he told reporters.
+“It is hard on so many levels, it’s hard to pick up and leave everything you know (and) it’s hard to get yourself to a place where you can take advantage of what opportunities exist to see to apply for refugee status.
+And we recognize that this is.
+Alas, this is the case for millions of people around the world who find themselves in very difficult situations and particularly in Afghanistan now.”

-Nevertheless, the State Department said the move means that “many thousands” of Afghans and their immediate families will now have the opportunity to be permanently resettled in the U.S. as refugees.
-It did not offer a more specific number of those who might be eligible for the program.
+Nevertheless, the State Department said the move means that “many thousands” of Afghans and their immediate families will now have the opportunity to be permanently resettled in the U.S. as refugees that they did not previous have.
+The department could not offer a more specific number of how many might be eligible.

 “The U.S. objective remains a peaceful, secure Afghanistan,” the department said in a statement.
 “However, in light of increased levels of Taliban violence, the U.S. government is working to provide certain Afghans, including those who worked with the United States, the opportunity for refugee resettlement to the United States.”